-Given these definitions, one might assume a concussion is just a more serious and widespread contusion.
+One might assume a concussion is just a more serious contusion.
 The reality is that the two injuries are fundamentally different.
-And while they are related, and one can cause the other, understanding the difference of a concussion vs. contusion can help you get a better idea of what to expect from your recovery journey.
+While they are related, and one can cause the other, understanding the difference between a concussion vs contusion can help you get a better idea of what to expect from your recovery journey.

 The difference between the two ultimately comes down to a simple distinction:

-- A contusion is a localized injury, comparable to the bruises you get when you hit your shin.
-And just like other bruises, contusions range from relatively minor to life-threatening.
+- A contusion is any injury that causes blood to collect under the skin.
+Contusions range from relatively minor to life-threatening.
 Because the blood must clot to stop the bleeding a bruise results from, contusions also increase cardiovascular risks.

-Depending on the severity of a contusion, it's possible to experience no symptoms at all, aside from some minor pain or swelling on the area where you ht your head.
+For the purposes of this article, we will focus on the effects of head contusions.
+Depending on the severity of a contusion, it's possible to experience no symptoms at all, aside from some minor pain or swelling on the area where you hit your head.
 When symptoms are present, they range from minor to life-threatening, and can include: